-Anxiety is a normal response to stress, that has allowed us to survive as a species against dangerous situations.
-It is an adaptive response.
+Anxiety is a normal response of the organism to stress that has allowed us to survive as a species in situations of danger.
+It has an adaptive function.

-Anxiety can manifest as physical symptoms (such as sweating, palpitations, tachycardia, dizziness, tremors, shortness of breath, cold or clammy skin…), and psychological symptoms (sensation of fear or impending doom, threat, sensation that something wrong is going to happen, irritability, restlessness, sleep disturbances, inability to concentrate or forgetfulness…).
+Anxiety can manifest itself through physical symptoms such as sweating, palpitations, tachycardia, dizziness, tremors, a feeling of shortness of breath, cold skin… and psychological symptoms such as a feeling of fear and threat, that something bad is going to happen, inability to relax, irritability, inability to fall asleep, to concentrate or remember things…

 There are many types of anxiety disorders, although the main ones are: